 Purchasing an AC Unit For House That Is Energy Efficient

-When buying an air conditioner for your home you should choose one that is energy efficient.
-The more efficient the SEER the higher the SEER, the more energy is saved.
-This will save you money on energy costs and lengthen the life span of your unit.
+When you are looking to purchase an air conditioner for your home you should choose one that is energy efficient.
+The higher the SEER the better energy is saved.
+This will reduce energy costs and extend the life of your unit.

-There are four main kinds of air conditioning systems: window units (central AC), heat pumps, ductless systems and heat.
+The four main kinds of air conditioners are window units central AC, heat pumps, and ductless systems.

 Size

-The size of the size of your AC unit will have a significant impact on the amount of energy you consume.
-It’s important to take your time in selecting the right model.
-You must make sure that your new air conditioner is a good fit for your home.
-An incorrectly sized unit is either working too hard to keep your home cool or will not be able to do the job in the first place, which will cost you money.
-A professional HVAC contractor can help you determine the best size unit for your home.
+The size of the size of your AC unit can have a major impact on the amount of energy you use.
+Selecting the right unit isn’t something to be rushed through; you need to make sure that the new AC is the correct size for your home.
+If it’s not the right size will either be too big to cool your home or will not function at all.
+This will cost you money.
+A professional HVAC contractor will help you determine the correct size unit for your home.

-There are many factors that determine the size of your AC unit.
-Some of these factors are obvious, such as area.
-Other aspects aren’t so intuitive, such as the amount of heat-generating technology or appliances in your home.
-This is because these items produce a lot of heat that your AC must handle.
+There are several different factors that go into determining the proper size of an AC unit for your home.
+Some of these are obvious, like the square footage.
+Some factors are less obvious, such as the number of heating appliances or technologies in your home.
+This is because these appliances produce a lot of heat that your air conditioner has to manage.

-It’s also important to consider the climate of your area and the type of building materials you have employed.
-Certain materials absorb and reflect heat differently, which can affect the size of your air conditioning unit.
-Also, you should think about how well your home is insulated, as well as the number of windows and doors you have.
-Some are designed to let plenty of heat through and might require a bigger AC unit.
+It is also important to consider the climate of your area as well as the type of building materials you have employed.
+Certain types of materials reflect and absorb heat differently, which can affect the size of your air conditioning unit.
+You also need to consider how well your home is insulated, as well as the number of doors and windows you have.
+Certain of them are designed to let lots of heat in, and could require an even larger AC unit.

 Energy Efficiency

-The size of your house is one of the primary factors in determining the size of your AC.
-There are a variety of other factors to take into consideration.
-The number of windows in your home and their orientation towards the sun can impact the quantity of heat transferred to your home.
-The level of insulation within your home also affect heat transfer.
-Insulation is crucial because it stops cold air from leaving as quickly.
+The square footage of your home is one of the primary factors in determining the size of your AC unit.
+However, there are other factors which play a part too.
+For instance, the number of windows and their orientation to the sun will affect the amount of heat transferred to your home.
+The level of insulation in your home will also have an impact.
+Insulation is particularly important because it will prevent cold air from leaving your home as fast.

-It’s also important to take into consideration the habits of your family and lifestyle when selecting an AC unit.
-People who open their windows and doors open will require air conditioning more frequently than those who close them.
-It is also possible to look into tax credits for models that use less energy.
-These discounts can substantially reduce the cost of purchasing a new air conditioner.
-A newer model will be more efficient than a unit that is older.
+It’s also important to consider the habits of your family and lifestyle when choosing an AC unit.
+For instance, those who frequently open their windows and doors will require their AC more frequently than a family that keeps the doors and windows closed.
+You can also look into tax credits for models that use less energy.
+These discounts can significantly cut the cost of a new air conditioner.
+A newer unit will also be more energy efficient than an older model.

 Noise

-If your air conditioner is working well, it should only produce a light humming noise when it’s operating.
-If you hear any other sounds that aren’t, it could be a sign that your unit is not functioning properly.
+If your air conditioner is functioning well, it will make a light humming sound when it’s operating.
+If you hear other sounds, it could be a sign your unit is not functioning properly.

-If your air conditioner is making a loud rumbling sound when it’s on, it could be due to an obstruction within the fan.
-It could be due to debris or dirt getting stuck inside the unit.
-A damaged blade or loose components can also cause the fan’s rotation to rumble.
-Check the inside of your unit to determine whether there’s any of these problems.
-They can lead to a faulty compressor.
+If your air conditioner is making a rattling sound when it’s on, it could be due to an obstruction in the fan.
+This can be caused by debris or dirt that has accumulated inside the unit or by a damaged blade or loose components that can cause the fan to rumble when it turns.
+Examine the inside of the unit to determine whether there’s any of these issues.
+They can cause a compressor to fail.

-Another common AC problem is when it produces a whining sound when it’s running.
-This could be due to the fact that the ducts aren’t properly sealed which allows cold air to escape and warm air to enter.
-This can be caused by holes and cracks in ducts that need to be fixed immediately.
+Another common AC problem is when it produces whining sounds when it’s running.
+This could be due to the fact that the ducts aren’t properly sealed and allow cold air to escape and warm air to enter.
+This can also be caused by cracks or holes in the ducts that need to be fixed as soon as possible.

 Maintenance

-If you own a brand new or old air conditioner, it is important to ensure that you are keeping up with maintenance.
-A qualified technician can conduct your unit a thorough inspection.
-This will allow you to detect small issues before they grow into larger ones.
-They will test the unit’s voltage, clean and examine the ductwork, coils, and vents.
-They will also test the refrigerant level and clear the drain pipe.
-They will also lubricate the blower motor and thermostat and replace the filter if necessary.
+Whether you have a new or older air conditioner, it is important to ensure that you are keeping up with maintenance.
+A trained professional can give the unit a thorough inspection.
+This will help you spot small issues before they become larger ones.
+They will check the voltage of your unit, inspect and clean the coils, ductwork and vents, check for proper refrigerant levels and clear the drain line.
+They will also lubricate the blower motor as well as the thermostat and replace the filter if necessary.

-In addition to regular maintenance, it’s recommended to trim the foliage around the unit.
-You should also keep the area free of leaves, twigs cobwebs and other debris that can block the airflow.
-You can also hose down the fins and coils of the outdoor unit to keep it in good condition.
-Be sure to use a standard garden hose, not a pressure washer that could cause damage to the unit’s components.
+It is important to keep the surrounding area free of debris such as leaves, twigs and cobwebs that can block airflow.
+You can also hose the coils and fins to keep the unit clean.
+Use a garden hose, not a pressure washer that could harm the parts of the unit.

-Certain AC specialists offer maintenance contracts that provide customers with regular maintenance checks twice a year and lower costs on parts and accessories.
-These are a great option if you do not have the time or expertise to maintain your equipment or if you want peace of mind knowing that a technician is watching your system.
-In addition, many contractors provide priority service to contract customers when a problem arises.
-You won’t need to wait for too long to get an air conditioning emergency repair.
-A reputable contractor will give you an in-depth report of their findings and provide recommendations for repairs or upgrades.
+Some AC specialists offer maintenance contracts which include twice-yearly inspections, and lower prices for parts and accessories.
+They can be a great choice if you do not have time to maintain your own equipment, or if you want the peace of mind of knowing that a qualified technician is monitoring your system.
+Additionally, many companies provide priority service to contract customers when a problem arises.
+This means you won’t need to wait for long to receive an emergency repair call when it comes to your air cooling.
+A reputable contractor will give you an in-depth report on their findings, and will make recommendations for upgrades or repairs.

 Explore More